Select Entry Accelerated Learning Program

 A comprehensive assessment selection process is conducted each May to identify gifted and high-potential Grade 6 students, with up to 25 students selected to join the SEAL Program for the following year.

 Testing for the 2019 Year 7 SEAL class will take place on Friday 18th of May, 2018.
-Applicants will be able to register for the test from late February 2018.
+Applicants are able to register for the test using the link at the top of this page.

 For further information about the SEAL Program please contact our Assistant Principal, Aaron Petersen.